-Possibly due to several factors in our lives that remind us of the 1920s and 30s, the era of its birth, the Art Deco style is making a fashionable comeback.
+Possibly due to several factors that remind people of the 1920s and 30s, the era of its birth, the Art Deco style is making a fashionable comeback.

 Art Deco began as a design movement in the golden industrial age of 1920s but its popularity continued throughout the Great Depression of the 1930s.
 In fact, because so many Art Deco style buildings went up during this period of economic collapse, the style is sometimes known as Depression Moderne.

-Despite the fact that the Art Deco style flourished during harsh economic and sociologically striven times, art deco embodied luxury.
-Exotic animals and plants were stylized in architecture and decor.
-Goldtone, silvers, chromes and other reflective surfaces such as mirrors were used extravagantly.
+Despite the fact that the Art Deco style flourished during harsh economic and sociologically striven times, Art Deco embodied luxury.
+Captivating animals and plants were stylized in architecture and decor.
+Goldtone, silvers, chromes, and other reflective surfaces such as mirrors were used extravagantly.
 Rich leathers and inlaid surfaces were used abundantly.
 The machine age and man were exalted.
 Stylized and glamorized images of man and technology became popular in print and sculpture.

-Because art deco came to flourish during a time of technological advances, it also emphasized the use of manmade materials such as chrome, stainless steel and plastics though natural materials such as wood were also used.
-The colors during this period were rich and vibrant to portray art deco's glamorous and distinctive style.
+Because Art Deco came to flourish during a time of technological advances, it also emphasized the use of human-made materials such as chrome, stainless steel, and plastics through natural materials such as wood were also used.
+The colors during this period were rich and vibrant to portray Art Deco's glamorous and distinctive style.

-Today, the very term “art deco” may conjure up romantic images of well-dressed women and gentlemen clinking martini glasses as the sound of a jazz band emanates behind them in a sumptuously decorated ballroom.
-Perhaps it is this seemingly luxurious yet carefree image that we are drawn to during these tumultuous economic times that has caused us to rebirth this popular decorating style.
+Today, the very term “Art Deco” may conjure up romantic images of well-dressed women and gentlemen clinking martini glasses as the sound of a jazz band emanates behind them in a sumptuously decorated ballroom.
+Perhaps it is this seemingly luxurious yet carefree image that people are drawn to during these tumultuous economic times that has caused us to rebirth this popular decorating style.